HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 		- Formal voice: "I am worried that the team is too large and so the decision-making is slow."
 		- Personal voice: "There are too many people involved these days, and so not much is really getting done."
 	- Words like "a nerd/a geek/a creep" or "awesome/cool/wicked/sick" are considered slang.  don't use names for streets, buildings,... in your native language (e.g. Bến Nhà Rồng → Dragon House Harbor).
 If there is no direct translation, just create a suitable English name, e.g. "There is a big festival here called the National Spring Festival."
-- Don't use quotes.
+- Use quotes.
 Quotations are marked as "memorized language", which heavily deducts your score.
-- Don't invent statistics, especially numeric statistics.
+- Invent statistics, especially numeric statistics.
 Rather than relying on invented statistics, focus on expressing your own views.
+- Raise mental bandwidth to understand what you're trying to convey.
+The easier it is to understand your writing, the higher your score.
 ---
 # Speaking
 - Practice speaking your thoughts aloud.
 - A little bit of "how do you *feel* about it / how does it *affect* you" could help.
-> Never stray away from the main topic that you're discussing.
+> You can expand the argument, but **NEVER** stray away from the main topic that you're discussing.
+Avoid pure listing.
+If you're trying to list, chain the items in a cohesive way.
 - They expect you to speak in a manner that poses no difficulty in understanding what you're saying.
 - Initiate your voice from your chest, not from your throat.
 Speak clearly with natural intonation and stress.
 - Communicate in a clear and controlled manner.
 This is who you are.
 Express with a positive, engaging attitude.